 Death of Email and Productive Software Replacements in a Business Environment

 The ever-changing forms of communication today are making us rethink how we communicate using the old tools and systems surrounding us.
-Email has been around for years and now is a part of our everyday life creating an “email culture”.
+Email has been around for years and now is a part of our everyday life creating an “email culture.”
 But is email slowly dying?
+If it is, are there productive software replacements for email?

 For those of you who are not too familiar with the history of email, here are the high points.
 Email was created in the early ’70s for the main purpose of scientists being able to share real-time information across the world for research.
 Skip ahead to 1996, and Hotmail was introduced to the public with 2GB of storage — back when hard drives with that much storage cost $400.
 This was a game-changer in the industry that caught Microsoft’s attention in 2000 when they purchased Hotmail.
 In 2004, Gmail was introduced but didn’t officially launch until 5 years later after they worked out all the bugs.